UmairKhalid98/CountryList/README.md

 I only used mainactivity since the scope of the app was relatively small.
 The countryAdapter was used to design how each card in the recycler view would look like

- Thank you for your consideration and taking the time